Peter Jukes: Journalism and politics

 Jukes has been a book reviewer and feature writer for both The Independent and the New Statesman on themes including nationalism, art in the computer age, and apocalyptic religion.

-During the 1980s and 90s, Jukes was an active member of the Labour Party and was involved in the investigations around the cash for questions scandal.
+During the 1980s and 1990s, Jukes was an active member of the Labour Party and was involved in the investigations around the cash for questions scandal.
 Jukes became an active Barack Obama supporter during the 2008 Democratic Party presidential primaries in the US, writing for Daily Kos and then MyDD when it became a pro-Hillary Clinton site.
 Later, he recorded his online experiences of the Primary 'Flame Wars' for Prospect.
 Following the primaries, he was one of 25 regular bloggers who began writing for a new political blog, The Motley Moose.

 During the News International phone hacking scandal trial of Rebekah Brooks, Andy Coulson and others, Jukes used the crowdfunding tool Indiegogo to raise donations to allow him to livetweet the trial from start to finish.
 In May 2016, Jukes presented and co-produced with Deeivya Meier a 20-part podcast about the Murder of Daniel Morgan, Untold: The Daniel Morgan Murder, which topped the UK iTunes podcast chart.
 The following year, Jukes co-wrote a book with Alastair Morgan titled Untold: the Daniel Morgan Murder Exposed, which featured new revelations about the case.

+According to Eliott Higgins, founder of the open source investigative site Bellingcat, Jukes came up with the name of the new organisation in 2014, inspired by the medieval folk tale of Belling the Cat.

+Along with the Observer journalist Carole Cadwalladr Jukes revealed that the major Leave.EU donor Arron Banks met with officials from the Russian Embassy multiple times before and after the EU referendum.

 In 2018, Jukes and Stephen Colegrave founded Byline Times.